Ares-Developers/Ares-docs/bugfixes/type2/hijackersarereimbursedwhenaunitisgrinded.rst

 Hijackers are reimbursed when a unit is grinded
 ===============================================

-If you send a hijacked unit into a grinder, you will get a refund for the vehicle thief also.
-Originally, Yuri's Revenge did not consider the hijacker.
+If you send a hijacked unit into a Grinder, you will get a refund for the vehicle thief also.
+Originally, :game:`Yuri's Revenge` did not consider the hijacker.

 .. versionadded:: 0.2